Chicago Executive Airport

 The airport logs over 77,000 take-offs and landings each year and is the fourth busiest airport in Illinois.

 History

+Early history

-The airport opened in 1926 as Gauthier's Flying Field.
+The airport opened in 1926 as Gauthier's Flying Field, and was shortly renamed to Swallow Airplane Field, after an OX-5 Swallow aircraft based there.
 It was named Pal-Waukee in November 1928 because of its location near the intersection of Palatine Road and Milwaukee Avenue.

+In 1933, the airport housed the Goodyear Blimp during the Century of Progress World's Fair.
+The Blimp performed sightseeing tours throughout the event, and a wooden hangar at Executive was used for maintenance and storage.

+Soon after World War 2, the airport's first gravel runway was added.
+70 hangars, which are still in use as of July 2026, were built to add room for post-war flying demand.

 In 1953, the airport was purchased by George J. Priester, who developed the airport over the next 33 years, installing paved runways, lighting, hangars, and an air traffic control tower.
 In 1986, George's son Charlie negotiated the sale of the airport to the cities of Wheeling and Prospect Heights, and it was renamed Palwaukee Municipal Airport.